Apache-Bot/.github/profile/README.md

 If you would like to contribute to the bot, please send us an email at [contribute@apachebot.net](mailto:contribute@apachebot.net), and we will be in touch regarding your contribution to the project.

+# About the developer

+My name is Ollie, I am a british college student, and I enjoy working on small boilerplate projects to improve my programming knowledge.
+I am hoping to go into a career of software engineering, and have developed a portfolio [here](https://www.beenhamow.xyz).

 # Using Apache

 If you would like to learn more about Apache, please visit [our website](https://www.apachebot.net).